-Detention of asylum-seekers is regulated by national law and currently includes de facto detention under health grounds in terms of the Prevention of Disease Ordinance[1] and detention under the Reception Regulations[2] which transpose the recast Reception Conditions Directive.
+Detention of asylum applicants is regulated by national law and currently includes also de facto detention under health grounds in terms of the Prevention of Disease Ordinance[1] and detention under the Reception Regulations[2] which transpose the recast Reception Conditions Directive.

-Persons found to be entering Malta irregularly via the airport are detained at the airport’s holding space pending their immediate return.
-If they express an intention to seek asylum, they are referred to the IPA and no longer detained.
+Persons found to be entering Malta irregularly via the airport are usually detained at the airport’s holding space pending their immediate return on the same or next flight to the country they had travelled from to reach Malta.
+If they express an intention to seek asylum, they are referred to the IPA.

 Detention under the Immigration Act